chrisfosterelli/chrisfosterelli.github.io/_posts/2020-07-28-responsive-deep-work.md

 Remote work skills are more critical than ever and I'm feeling pretty lucky lately to have been working remotely the past few years.
 I used to summarize remote work as something that's "great for some, but not for everyone".
-It felt it would always lead to one of two states:
+I felt it would always collapse to one of two states:

 <!-- Content Breaker -->